ryanm2711/SET09102_Personal_Portfolio/week6_testing.md

 [InlineData("Easy")]
 [InlineData("Medium")]
 [InlineData("Hard")]
-public void FindLetterInWord(string difficulty = "Easy")
+public void GameOverTest(string difficulty = "Easy")
 {
   GamePage page = new GamePage(difficulty); // Create a new object of game to do our tests page.remainingAttempts = 0; // Reset remaining attempts to 0